Reassesssment of the response to TSB Recommendation A16-14

 TC’s emphasis on improving the quality offindings will assist in the conduct of surveillance activities and in post-surveillance decision-making, which may include enforcement action decisions, at the regional and/or national level.
 TC’s response also highlighted the benefits of the OAB which, when used, can assist with the post-surveillance decision-making process.

 TC has provided a general overview of its recent enhancements to its surveillance planning methodology.
-Specifically, TC refers to operational latitude, local intelligence, and inspectors’professional judgement, which will be used in conjunction with an enhanced data analysis tool and a qualitative assessment tool.
+Specifically, TC refers to operational latitude, local intelligence, and inspectors’ professional judgment, which will be used in conjunction with an enhanced data analysis tool and a qualitative assessment tool.
 In light of the infancy of these changes, it is not possible to fully assess any potential impact that they will have on TC’s oversight program.

 TC now relies on process inspections as the primary surveillance tool for planned surveillance, where as systems level surveillance is done on a reactive basis, when warranted.
 There are benefits to an increased focus on regulatory compliance, which may be easier to accomplish through process inspections; however, simply verifying regulatory compliance in a cross-section of an organization does not guarantee that commercial aviation operators are capable of effectively managing safety within their organization.
 TC must also confirm that operators are capable of managing safety risks effectively, whether or not they have a safety management system.
 Therefore, TC’s increased reliance on process inspections represents a reduced surveillance focus, which will have to be assessed over time.